HasanMansoorKhan/DE_1_SQL/README.md

 # 2. ANALYTICS PLAN:

 My analytical plan includes to use the four tables extracted using the operational layer.
 I will add an analytical layer where I will generate a new table for sales category information.
 This will be a denormalized structure made using a stored produre.
 Once the procedure is called a new table will be returned which includes important sales information for analysis and only columns that are pertinent to the scope of the analysis will be included.

+## Important analytics:
+1. WHICH PIZZA MADE THE MOST IN REVENUE?
+2. WHAT IS THE TOP PIZZA CATEGORY?
+3. WHAT IS THE MOST COMMON PIZZA QUANTITY ORDERED
+4. PIZZAS BY NUMBER OF INGREDIENTS.
+5. WHICH PIZZAS WERE POPULAR AND WHICH PIZZAS WERE UNPOPULAR?

 # 3. ANALYTICAL LAYER:
 After the operational layer & analytical plan is completed, the basis of my analysis has been established.
 I now proceed to use SQL code to create a stored procedure which create sales category.
 This will return a table including name, category, revenue & number of ingredients.
 The new table is made using the followung joins: